MrMendelli/return-affinity-colors/README.md

 The tool will run and output a list of all the resources it replaced.
 A few new tools, such as the adjustment brush and filter brush, will not be replaced since they did not exist in v2.

+NOTE: When Affinity updates it is likely that `Serif.Affinity.dll` will get overwritten with an updated version.
+You should be able to simply run the tool again to return the colored icons.

 # How it works
 The icons which Affinity uses are embedded as resources inside the `Serif.Affinity.dll` file.
 This tool loads the DLL file, reads those resources, and replaces them with the matching v2 resources.
 Then it modifies the DLL file, replacing the v3 resources with the v2/v3 combined resources.